aleister1102/monsterinc/internal/crawler/README.md

 # Crawler Package

 ## Purpose
-The `crawler` package provides comprehensive web crawling functionality using the Colly framework.
-It supports intelligent asset discovery, scope management, headless browser integration, and high-performance URL processing with concurrent request handling.
+The `crawler` package provides comprehensive web crawling functionality for MonsterInc's security scanning pipeline.
+Built on the Colly framework, it discovers URLs, assets, and endpoints from target websites with intelligent scope management and headless browser support.

+## Package Role in MonsterInc
+As the discovery engine, this package:
+- **Feeds the Scanner**: Provides discovered URLs to the scanning pipeline
+- **Supports Monitoring**: Discovers new endpoints for continuous monitoring
+- **Asset Discovery**: Finds JavaScript files for path extraction
+- **Scope Management**: Ensures crawling stays within defined boundaries
+- **Integration Ready**: Seamlessly works with HTTPx Runner and Extractor

 **Key Capabilities:**
 - **Context-aware crawling** with immediate interrupt response